Do I need a special charger for a Plug-In Hybrid?

-No, it’s the same gear as any EV
+No, it’s the same gear as any EV, but there are reasons you may want to upgrade.

-Most PHEVs come packaged with a Level 1 charging cord in the trunk, which makes it the simplest and cheapest way to charge at home.
-In fact, for many drivers, a Level 1 charger is all you really need.
+Most PHEVs come packaged with a Level 1 charging cord in the trunk, which is the simplest and cheapest way to charge at home.
+In fact, many drivers find a Level 1 charger is all they need.

-As a rule of thumb, Level 1 chargers can add 3 or 4 miles of driving range for every hour they’re plugged in.
-You’ll typically be able to fully recharge the battery in 12 hours or less.
-Even if you’ve run down your battery by the end of the day, you can plug it in before you go to bed, and it should be ready to go in the morning.
+As a rule of thumb, Level 1 chargers can add 3 or 4 miles of driving range for every hour they're plugged in, allowing a full battery recharge in 12 hours or less.
+Even if you've drained your battery by the end of the day, you can plug it in before you go to bed and it should be ready to go in the morning.

-If you occasionally want to charge faster than a Level 1 plug but aren’t ready to install a Level 2 charger in your home, remember you can turn to public charging stations for a quick boost.
-Many shopping centers, restaurants, and government buildings like libraries have Level 2 charging stations.
-(PHEVs generally aren’t compatible with the really speedy Level 3 chargers.)
+If you occasionally want to charge faster than a Level 1 plug but aren't ready to install a Level 2 charger in your home, remember you can use public charging stations for a quick boost.
+Many shopping centers, restaurants, and government buildings (like libraries) have Level 2 charging stations.
+Note: PHEVs generally aren't compatible with the really speedy Level 3 chargers.

 Related articles